abisop/nuttx-docs/en/guides/building_nuttx_with_app_out_of_src_tree.md

 Suppose you have opted to extend the `apps/` directory with your custom external application directories and would also like to support configuration variables in your external application.
-No problem\!
-Thanks to Sebastien Lorquet, any external application that you install into the `apps/` (whether via a symbolic link or via a directory copy)
-<span class="title-ref">will</span> be included in the NuttX
+No problem!
+Thanks to Sebastien Lorquet, any external application that you install into the `apps/` (whether via a symbolic link or via a directory copy) [will]{.title-ref} be included in the NuttX configuration system.
-configuration system.

 The top-level `Kconfig` file in the `apps/` directory is automatically generated based on the contents of each `apps/` sub-directory.
 If your